ONSdigital/sdg_data_updates/CONTRIBUTING.md

   >
   > Create

 - In Git Bash:

- Make sure you are on the main branch - should see (main) at the end of the directory line.
+  > Make sure you are on the main branch - you should see (main) at the end of the directory line.
 You can also try the command `git branch` to see a list of available branches on your local repo, and there will be a green star next to the one you are currently on.
-If you're not on main, which to it:
+If you're not on main, swhitch to it:
   > `git checkout main`
+  >

- Next, create a new branch with a suitable name - the indicator number:
+  >  Next, create a new branch with a suitable name - the indicator number:
   > `git checkout -b x-x-x` (-b suffix means you're creating a new branch and the checkout command automatically puts you on it after its creation)

 3) Create a new folder for the indicator, using the indicator name (x-x-x) as the folder name (use dashes to separate numbers)
-3) Start writing your indicator update automation.
+4) Start writing your indicator update automation.
 Hint: Start with the template code in the templates folder.
-4) Make regular commits to Github, so that others can pick up your changes, and so you can roll back to an earlier version if it all starts to go pear-shaped.
+5) Make regular commits to Github, so that others can pick up your changes, and so you can roll back to an earlier version if it all starts to go pear-shaped.
 - In Git GUI:
   > Make sure you are in the right branch by looking at Current branch (in the top left of the window just below the menu bar).
 If current branch is not correct, go to Branch > Checkout
   >